All Episodes

 And it's so frightening that people don't even see it.

-What is what what's going to happen?
+What's going to happen?

-Well, uh here's here's what I think.
+Well, here's what I think.

 And what they heard made them happy.

-And you're whining and you're complaining, they're happy that Obama's finally getting even with you.
+They're happy that Obama's finally getting even with you.

-They're happy your taxes are going up, and they think that you're really mean and selfish for cutting back on your charity.
+And they think that you're really mean and selfish for cutting back on your charity.

 That's where the liberal block of voters in this country is.

-The Democrat Party has built up such a a resentment for success, a resentment for achievement among people who don't.
+The Democrat Party has built up such a resentment for success, a resentment for achievement among people who don't.

 You just heard Podesta.